-This top 10 list of most dangerous countries in Africa is based on the degree instability and danger that commonly erupt in these countries.
-Most of these countries are characterised by war and political instability, acts of terrorism, crimes against humanity.
+This top 10 list of most dangerous countries in Africa is based on the degree of instability and violence that commonly erupt in these countries.
+Most of these countries are characterised by war and political instability, acts of terrorism, crimes against humanity, among other dangerous activities.
 This list is taken from the Global Peace Index report of 2012.
 Global Peace Index has been classifying 153 countries according to how peaceful they are.
 The 2012 Global Peace Index has actually discovered that the world has become slightly more peaceful when compared to the previous year.
 The list considers renewed fighting, the resurgence of political instability including terrorist threats.
-Here is the list of:
+Here is the list of 10 Most Dangerous Countries in Africa.

 Ethiopia comes up at number 10 on our list of 10 most dangerous places in Africa.
 Ethiopia has been involved in a conflict with Eritrea for more than ten years.
 Eritrea got her independence from Ethiopia about 30 years ago following a prolonged fight for freedom.
 The Border disputes between Eritrea and Ethiopia have been going on ever since Eritrea broke free from Ethiopia in 1991.
-The International Court of Justice had clearly defined the borders between the 2 countries but there is still a tense relationship between the nations.
-The Ethiopia have not fully withdrawn from the region.
+The International Court of Justice had clearly defined the borders between the 2 countries but there is still a tense relationship between the nations as Ethiopia has not fully withdrawn from the region.

 For the past 15 years, Burundi has known political conflict and for more than a decade, the local and regional peace talks have been initiated.
-The international community other peace loving organisations have tried to find a way out of the endless Burundian conflicts but the outcome seems to be a worsening state of political, economic and social violence and inequalities.
+The international community and other peace-loving organisations have tried to find a way out of the endless Burundian conflicts but the outcome seems to be a worsening state of political, economic and social violence and inequalities.
 The misaligned political interests have fuelled these instabilities over the years.
-[See Also: Violent Crime Rates By Country]

-Following the country’s presidential election in 2008 between Robert Mugabe and Morgan Tsvangirai, his main rival, both claimed victory in the first round of elections, Zimbabwe has regenerated a wave of renewed violence and instability. with the establishment of a system with two-heads: president as Robert Mugabe and Morgan Tsvangirai as Prime Minister in 2009, the situation has eased off a little bit.
+Following the country’s presidential election in 2008 between Robert Mugabe and Morgan Tsvangirai, his main rival, both claimed victory in the first round of elections, Zimbabwe has regenerated a wave of renewed violence and instability with the establishment of a system with two-heads: president as Robert Mugabe and Morgan Tsvangirai as Prime Minister in 2009.
+Although the situation later eased off a little bit, it was once again reignited when Zimbabweans started off massive protests against Mugabe in 2017, demanding that he steps down as the country’s president.
+This finally led to a military coup, albeit bloodless.

-Nigeria, Africa’s most populous country and home to over 155 million people is in the midst of political, economic and social instability.
-The north, central and south eastern parts of Nigeria are the most affected parts.
-In the recent times, there has been a sharp increase in religious conflict at the north of the country where the killings of Muslims and Christians have sent nearly 20,000 to their death within the last decade.
-There has also been an increase in acts of terrorism and inhumanity against government and public structures including churches carried out by a sect called Boko Haram.
+Nigeria, Africa’s most populous country and home to over 180 million people is in the midst of political, economic and social instability.
+The north, central and southeastern parts of Nigeria are the most affected parts.
+In recent times, there has been a sharp increase in religious conflict in the northern part of the country where the killings of Muslims and Christians have sent over 40,000 to their graves.
+There has also been an increase in acts of terrorism and inhumanity against the government and public structures including churches carried out by a sect called Boko Haram.

-The Movement for the Emancipation of Niger Delta (MEND) operates in the southern part of the country, attacking the facilities and personnel of oil companies.
+The Movement for the Emancipation of Niger Delta (MEND), as well as the Niger Delta Avengers (NDA), operate in the southern part of the country, attacking the facilities and personnel of oil companies.
 Kidnappings of expatriates and attacks on oil pipelines are their predilections.
-The Amnesty programme initiated by the Federal Government seem to have successfully reduced these attacks on government properties But the country is facing a rising wave of kidnapping and corruption.
+The Amnesty programme initiated by the Federal Government seems to have successfully reduced these attacks on government properties but the country has continued to face a rising wave of kidnapping and corruption.

-The crisis in Libya seized the attention of the international community and has been labeled a clear case for when timely and decisive response to uphold response in the face of an imminent threat of mass atrocities should occur.
+The crisis in Libya seized the attention of the international community and has been labeled a clear case for timely and decisive response in the face of an imminent threat of mass atrocities.
 The protests led to the downfall of the authority of Muammar Gaddafi in the east.
 Since then, international intervention under the authority of NATO has still not managed to completely restore calm in the country.

 4. Central African Republic

+The security situation in the Central African Republic is growing more precarious by the day as an insurgent coalition advances toward the capital city of Bangui.
 Despite the signing of a peace agreement in 2008, some groups have not signed the agreement and are still active.
-The security situation in the Central African Republic is growing more precarious by the day as an insurgent coalition advances toward the capital city of Bangui.
-In south-east, the troops of the Lord’s Resistance Army (LRA) led by Joseph Kony, continue unabated.
-This group is part of the most violent in the world, has expanded internationally and is present in the DRC and southern Sudan, where he is engaged in looting and abductions of civilians.
+In the south-east, the troops of the Lord’s Resistance Army (LRA) led by Joseph Kony, continue unabated.
+This group which is part of the most violent in the world has expanded internationally and is present in the DRC and southern Sudan, where he is engaged in looting and abductions of civilians.

-The Central African Republic has recently joined the list.
-Central African Republic faces a devastating humanitarian crisis that threatens to plunge the population even deeper into misery.
+The Central African Republic recently joined the list and faces a devastating humanitarian crisis that threatens to plunge the population even deeper into misery.

 3. Democratic Republic of Congo